University of Michigan School of Information: Master's degrees

-Doctoral degree
+Doctorate

-The school's doctoral program is a full-time course of study, typically four years post-baccalaureate, leading to the Doctor of Information (Ph.D.).
-The program is designed to enable students to engage in advanced study and research in a various information fields such as the economics of information, human-computer interaction, library and information services, organizational issues, archives and records management, new systems architecture, digital libraries, information systems management, and digital documents/digital publishing.
+The school's doctoral program is a full-time course of study, typically five years post-baccalaureate, leading to the degree of Doctor of Philosophy (PhD) in Information.
+The program is designed to enable students to engage in advanced study and research in a various information fields such as the economics of information, human-computer interaction, library and information services, organizational studies, archives and records management, new systems architecture, digital libraries, information systems management, and digital documents/digital publishing.

 Faculty and research

-Faculty at the school are drawn from an unusually wide range of academic backgrounds including linguistics, public policy, computer science, library and information science, management, law, business, economics, psychology, history, and communications.
+Faculty at the school are drawn from an unusually wide range of academic backgrounds including linguistics, public policy, computer science, library and information science, management, law, business, economics, psychology, history, communications, and science and technology studies (STS).

 The school's faculty and students are active in research, pursuing projects in various areas and methods.
 Their stated goal is to develop an integrated understanding of human needs in relation to information systems and social structures, searching for unifying principles that illuminate the role of information in computation, cognition, communication, and community.

 The school's infrastructure includes a range of research facilities and equipment.
 Researchers also have access to a number of off-campus research sites.
 Projects are often collaborations with researchers from other units at the university.